Bran Castle: Connection to Bram Stoker's Dracula

-Bran Castle is not mentioned in the novel Dracula, and the novel's description of the castle does not match Bran Castle.
+Bran Castle is not mentioned in the novel Dracula, and there is no evidence that Stoker ever visited either Transylvania or Bran Castle.
+Furthermore, the novel's description of the castle does not match Bran Castle.
 The claimed connection between the castle and the Dracula legend is tourism-driven.

 During Stoker's research on the region of Transylvania, he came across accounts of the atrocities committed by Vlad III, and used the Dracula name after reading on the subject; but his inspiration for Dracula was not solely based on the historical figure.
 It is largely due to American cinema that Vlad III is considered the inspiration for the Dracula character.

 Other mentions in popular culture

 Most of Laurie R. King's novel Castle Shade (2022), part of her series about Sherlock Holmes and Mary Russell, is set in and near Bran Castle in 1925.